dipolexchange/docs/docs/products/yield-farming/farm-guide.md

 You can harvest your Farm and Syrup Pool rewards together from the Home page.
 If you'd like to collect your farming rewards only, follow along.

-To collect your rewards, you’ll need to visit your chosen Farm and collect the CAKE waiting for you.
+To collect your rewards, you’ll need to visit your chosen Farm and collect the LAT waiting for you.

 1\.
 Return to the Farms page [here](https://dipoleswap.exchange/farms).
 2\.
 Find the Farm you staked your LP Tokens in, and click the row to view details.
-You should see an estimate of your rewards under “Cake earned”.
+You should see an estimate of your rewards under “LAT earned”.

 ![](../../images/farm-harvest.jpg#center)

 3\.
 Click the **Harvest** button and confirm the action in your wallet.
-After a short wait, the CAKE will be claimed to your wallet for you to use as you like.
+After a short wait, the LAT will be claimed to your wallet for you to use as you like.

 ![](../../images/farm-harvest-confirm.jpg#center)